6 Ways Commodity Boards Build Relationships With Foodservice Operators

 Know Your Audience

 Be everywhere and stay top of mind!
-Participate in industry events, attend networking mixers, make friends, engage in research studies, work with foodservice media as often as possible, and spend time to educate consumers about your product so they request it!
-Most commodity boards and marketers have done their research to know what’s on trend and what’s emerging—invaluable info for busy operators.
+Participate in industry events and attend networking mixers.
+Make friends and engage in research studies.
+Work with foodservice media and, where possible, educate.
+Spend time educating consumers about your product so they request it.
+Most commodity boards and marketers have already done their research on trends and what’s emerging.
+This provides invaluable information for busy operators.

 -